stripstarter/stripstarter/README.md

 1. Fork the repo into your own account

-2. Push branches to your repo and make PRs into the main repo's master branch
+2. Push branches to your repo and make PRs against the main repo's master branch

 #### Anonymity

-If you don't want to be publicly associated with this project, but still want to contribute, send an email to stripstarter [at] gmail [dot] com with your public key and I will add it to the stripstarter GitHub account.
-That way, you can push changes directly to the repo as the stripstarter GitHub user (not affiliated with your actual account).
+If you don't want to be publicly associated with this project but still want to contribute, send an email to stripstarter [at] gmail [dot] com with your public key so you can commit as the Stripstarter user.

 See [the wiki page](https://github.com/stripstarter/stripstarter/wiki/Command-line-shortcuts) for a simple commit alias.